Rishikaa07/Rishikaa07/README.md

 - 🚀 Developing intelligent and scalable web applications
 - 🤖 Experimenting with AI/ML to build recommendation engines and chatbots
-- 🌍 Advocating for tech solutions that empower communities (especially women & rural entrepreneurs!)
+- 🌍 Advocating for tech solutions that empower communities
-- 💡 Learning and building with new tools every day — from Solidity to Firebase

 ---